erikgrinaker/toydb/docs/architecture/sql-optimizer.md

 https://github.com/erikgrinaker/toydb/blob/213e5c02b09f1a3cac6a8bbd0a81773462f367f5/src/sql/planner/optimizer.rs#L309-L348

-Of course there are many other join algorithms out there, and one of the harder problems in SQL optimization is how to efficiently perform deep multijoins.
+Of course there are many other join algorithms out there, and one of the harder problems in SQL optimization is how to efficiently perform large N-way multijoins.
 We don't attempt to tackle these problems here -- the `HashJoin` optimizer is just a very simple example of such join optimization.

 ## Short Circuiting

 The `ShortCircuit` optimizer tries to find nodes that can't possibly do any useful work, and either removes them from the plan, or replaces them with trivial nodes that don't do anything.
-It is kind of similar to the `ConstantFolding` optimizer in spirit, but works at the plan node level rather than the expression node level.
+It is kind of similar to the `ConstantFolding` optimizer in spirit, but works on plan nodes rather than expression nodes.

 https://github.com/erikgrinaker/toydb/blob/213e5c02b09f1a3cac6a8bbd0a81773462f367f5/src/sql/planner/optimizer.rs#L350-L354